sdarmanis/DRC_neutralization/README.md

 currently performs the same operation on ALL .csv files in the input folder).
 (process_csv_to_pdf_batch.R)

+In addition, the script generates a master table of all assay attributes (ED50, SDR, etc) in the output folder that can be used to query across all experiments.

 Usage (assuming you are in the scripts folder):

 Rscript --vanilla process_csv_to_pdf_batch.R "input_folder" "output_folder"